-The R2033x may also be initialized not at power-on but in the process of writing time and calendar data.
+The Rx5C348A/B may also be initialized not at power-on but in the process of writing time and calendar data.

-Reading Time and Calendar Data

-(1) Ordinary Process of Reading Time and Calendar Data
+- Reading Time and Calendar Data - (1) Ordinary Process of Reading Time and Calendar Data

-\1) When reading to clock and calendar counters, do not insert CE=L until all times from second to year have been read to prevent error in reading time.
-(Detailed in "P.27 •Considerations in Reading and Writing Time Data under special condition".

-(2) Basic Process of Reading Time and Calendar Data with Periodic Interrupt Function
+- \1) When writing to clock and calendar counters, do not insert Stop Condition until all times from second to year have been written to prevent error in writing time.
+(Detailed "P.24 Considerations in Reading and Writing Time Data under special condition". - \2) Take care so that process from Start Condition to Stop Condition will be complete within 0.5sec.
+(Detailed in "P.24 Considerations in Reading and Writing Time Data under special condition". - (2) Basic Process of Reading Time and Calendar Data with Periodic Interrupt Function

-- \1) This step is intended to select the level mode as a waveform mode for the periodic interrupt function. - \2) This step must be completed within 0.5 second. - \3) This step is intended to set the CTFG bit to 0 in the Control Register 2 to cancel an interrupt to the CPU.
+- \1) This step is intended to select the level mode as a waveform mode for the periodic interrupt function. - \2) This step must be completed within 1.0 second. - \3) This step is intended to set the CTFG bit to 0 in the Control Register 2 to cancel an interrupt to the CPU.

-(3) Applied Process of Reading Time and Calendar Data with Periodic Interrupt Function

-Time data need not be read from all the time counters when used for such ordinary purposes as time count indication.
+(3) Applied Process of Reading Time and Calendar Data with Periodic Interrupt Function Time data need not be read from all the time counters when used for such ordinary purposes as time count indication.
 This applied process can be used to read time and calendar data with substantial reductions in the load involved in such reading.